At the Restore Mode step of the wizard, choose the necessary restore mode and backup proxy for VM data transport:

 - Stored — the restored VM will be associated with the profile that was assigned to the original VM at the moment of backup, and whose information is stored in the backup file.

-For more information, see Storage Profiles.
+For more information, see Storage Policies.